 As World Net Daily

-reveals, a North Carolina judge has demanded that one family’s children be placed into public schools after debating whether or not the children were receiving adequate lessons and assessments at home.
-The mother in this case, Vanessa Mills, argues that she initially pulled her children from the public school environment because she felt that her kids were not being sufficiently challenged.
+reveals, a North Carolina judge has demanded that one family’s children be placed in public schools after debating whether or not the children were receiving adequate lessons and assessments at home.
+The mother, in this case, Vanessa Mills, argues that she initially pulled her children from the public school environment because she felt that her kids were not being sufficiently challenged.
 As such, for the past four years, Vanessa Mills has been taking charge of her children’s educational development through at-home lessons and instruction.
 While most parents can capably educate their children at home, the Mills case is rare and complex, as the children’s father brought the issue to trial, arguing that the efforts were not up to par.

 According to the father’s lawyer, speaking on his client’s behalf, homeschooling has not provided his children with adequate socialization that can be achieved from the public school environment.
-Adding to these comments, the lawyer also revealed that the father of the home-schooled kids believes that Ms. Mills has done a “good job” home schooling their children in the past; however, in looking towards their future, the father “Does not believe that continued homeschooling is in the best interest of the children."
+Adding to these comments, the lawyer also revealed that the father of the home-schooled kids believes that Ms. Mills has done a “good job” homeschooling their children in the past; however, in looking towards their future, the father “Does not believe that continued homeschooling is in the best interest of the children."

-Although the issue of whether or not the children should be home schooled came to fruition amidst divorce proceedings between the two parents, the judge’s decision to overrule the mother’s desire to continue homeschooling is “raising eyebrows among homeschooling families.”
+Although the issue of whether or not the children should be homeschooled came to fruition amidst divorce proceedings between the two parents, the judge’s decision to overrule the mother’s desire to continue homeschooling is “raising eyebrows among homeschooling families.”

-Most notably, opponents to this verdict are outraged by the fact that the children in this case have been tested, and they scored results above their standard grade levels.
+Most notably, opponents to this verdict are outraged by the fact that the children, in this case, have been tested, and they scored results above their standard grade levels.
 In fact, some of the test results

 show that the children are more than two years beyond standard performance expectations for their grade level.
 Additionally, a spokesperson for the mother of the children argued that “The children routinely had been testing at up to two years above their grade level, were involved in swim team